Introduction: Country Bedside Tables Get a Glamorous Makeover for My Master!

 First I got out my sander, you can see they were already in pretty bad shape (probably from 20 years of people setting wet glasses on them) but I still needed to hit them pretty hard to remove all of the glossy finish and give my paint something to adhere to.

+I decided to use Rusoleum because I had it on hand.
 The thing about Rustoleum however is that it is not like normal paint and takes some getting used to.
-It is also ridiculously expensive and I would NOT have used it here had I not already had some on hand.
-(Like I said I would have sprayed these tables instead.)
+It is also ridiculously expensive and I would NOT have used it here had I not already had some.
 It is VERY thick, imagine painting with black glue that sticks to everything and you’ll have a good idea of what you’re getting into with this stuff.

 Step 2: Completion and Adding Baskets for Storage